Bles Bridges

-In the 1980s, he held a concert in support of the Volkshulpskema (People's Help Scheme) of the Afrikaner Weerstandsbeweging, a far right paramilitary organisation, which raised R10,000.
+In the 1980s, he held a concert in support of the Volkshulpskema (People's Help Scheme) of the Afrikaner Weerstandsbeweging (Afrikaner Resistance Movement), a far-right paramilitary organisation, which raised R10,000.

 He had cancer during the 1980s and gave generously to charity for cancer research after his recovery.
-His wife Leonie was his sound engineer and the composer and/or songwriter of most of his songs, including most of his biggest hits, including "Maggie" and "I am the Eagle, you're the Wind", among others.
+His wife Leonie was his sound engineer and the composer and/or songwriter of most of his songs, including most of his biggest hits like "Maggie" and "I am the Eagle, You're the Wind".

 It was his custom to hand out roses to some of the female audience members in the front row at his concerts..
-This was also the basis for a Leon Schuster skit, in the hit movie, Oh Schucks .....
+This was the basis for a Leon Schuster skit in the hit movie, Oh Schucks...
 It's Schuster!
 (1989).
-In the skit, Shuster, dressed as an Afrikaner lady, became irate when Bridges refused to give her a rose.
+In the skit, Shuster, dressed as an Afrikaner lady and became irate when Bridges refused to give her a rose.
 Chaos ensued.

-His career highlight was when he performed to a soldout 8,000-seater Super Bowl at Sun City, five times on one weekend, becoming the first and only artist to do so, as feature artist on 14 and 15 November 1987.
-He actually managed to draw a bigger crowd than Frank Sinatra did when he opened the Super Bowl in 1982.
+His career highlight was when he performed to a sold-out 8,000-seater Super Bowl at Sun City, five times on one weekend, becoming the first and only artist to do so as feature artist on 14 and 15 November 1987.
+He managed to draw a bigger crowd than Frank Sinatra did when he opened the Super Bowl in 1982.

 Bles died in a motorcar accident on 24 March 2000, leaving behind his wife, Leonie, and children Sunette and Victor.
 More than 20,000 mourners turned up for his funeral.

-On 26 January 2020, Bles was also inaugurated as a living legend in the South African Legends Museum.
-He was one of only 20 legends from whom a bust was also made.
+On 26 January 2020, Bles was inaugurated as a living legend in the South African Legends Museum.
+He was one of 20 legends of whom a bust was also made.